How do you cope during challenging times?

 You can also find purpose in doing simple things, things that make you feel alive, things that give you satisfaction. - Nick Kemp

-As a professional counselor, Rina encounters a lot of people coming to her because of these issues, especially during the pandemic.
+As a professional counselor, Rina encounters a lot of people coming to her because of issues such as loneliness and lack of purpose and connection with others, especially during the pandemic.
 People feel lonely, lost, or even stuck inside their four walls.
-And she thinks that Ikigai can be of big help for those people who are suffering from loneliness, Ikigai can help them get another perspective on their lives.
+She believes that Ikigai can be of big help for those people who are suffering from loneliness — it can help them get another perspective on their lives.

-She thinks that Ikigai can really help if you are more open.
-An Ikigai mindset makes you more active, according to Rina, it can draw you out of a passive state of suffering, boredom, and indifference.
+An Ikigai mindset makes you more active.
+It can draw you out of a passive state of suffering, boredom, and indifference.
 It trains your awareness, your imagination, and optimism.

 On her advice as a psychologist for all the people suffering from loneliness, Rina says that what they can do is try to be mindful and actively reflect on their lives, to take the time and think things through.

 According to Rina, here are some important questions you can ask yourself and reflect on to find new creative ways to bring back joy into your life.

 - What would I like to achieve and experience in my life?